Serene Estate Building Process

 PREPARATION BUILDING PROCESS

-Phase 1: 4 guests rooms at park level, back and roof gardens including the swimming pool; using the existing house as long as possible
+Phase 1: 4 guest rooms at park level, back and roof gardens including a swimming pool; using the existing house as long as possible

 Phase 2: demolishing old house and extension, erecting a big retaining wall, double garage, corridors, storage rooms, and laundry

-Phase 3: building new house, central entrance, lounge and guest room first floor, side gardens, and parking areas
+Phase 3: building new house, central entrance, lounge and guest room first floor, side gardens, and parking area

 PHASE 1

-The first step was demolishing of the 3 garages + apartment to create room and access for the building of the 4 guestrooms at park level in the back garden bordering the wetlands park.
-We have chosen for compacting of the subsoil advised by our structural engineer.
-Everywhere under slabs, we have dug out 2 meters of sand with a TLB, restore in thin layers of 15 cm of sand and compacting with a heavy roller and using water.
-The result was fabulous, the load capacity of the compacted sand foundation was sufficient to carry heavy 2 or 3 stories buildings.
-The only problem of this method: where can we temporary store hundreds of m3 of sand?
-A spatial and logistic issue, the cause of many headaches.
+The first step was demolishing the 3 garages and the apartment to create room and access for the building of the 4 guestrooms at park level in the back garden, bordering the wetlands park.
+They chose for compacting of the subsoil advised by the structural engineer.
+The result was fabulous, the load capacity of the compacted sand foundation was sufficient to carry heavy 2 or 3 storey buildings.

-After pouring the concrete slabs, next step was to erect the walls for the 4 rooms.
+The next step was to erect the walls for the 4 rooms.
 The design of the roof slabs is very particular: to be used as underground of roof gardens, it needed a heavy construction for gardens with 60 cm subsoil and a fish pond.
-For architectural reasons, the concrete beams are not visible in the guest rooms; they are fully integrated in the roof gardens (beams are above slabs).
+For architectural reasons, the concrete beams are not visible in the guest rooms; they are fully integrated in the roof gardens.
 The whole project has been built without a crane.
-A lot of manpower was needed for scaffolding, ladders and bridges/ramps to get access.
+A lot of manpower was needed for scaffolding, ladders, bridges and ramps to get access.

-Finishing this phase especially the internal constructions of the guest’s rooms (plastering, sanitary, flooring, painting, furniture etc.) was decisive for the final visual and functional quality.
-All furniture has been designed by us.
-This was the most intensive part of the job also because of the lack of skilled people.
-The landscaping of the back gardens including the big pool was the finishing touch of this phase, all own design.
-Starting point was to integrate the adjacent park with the back gardens and to create more open space to spot animals (from birds, antelopes till hippos).
+Finishing this phase, the internal constructions of the guest rooms (plastering, sanitary, flooring, painting, furniture etc.) was decisive for the final visual and functional quality.
+All furniture has been exclusively designed.
+The landscaping of the back gardens including the big pool was the finishing touch of this phase.
+Starting point was to integrate the adjacent park with the back gardens and to create an open space to spot animals (from birds, antelopes to hippos).

 PHASE 2

-To create enough room for facilities (storage, garages, small work shop, laundry and ironing room), we had to dig out more sand and erect a huge 4 meter heavy reinforced concrete retaining wall to build the 2 big buildings at the front side at street level.
-To give an idea about the size of this construction: width foundation slab underneath the wall is 2.4 meter, thickness of the wall is 30 cm’.
+To create enough room for facilities (storage, garages, small work shop, laundry and ironing room), more sand had to be dug out and a huge 4 meter heavy reinforced concrete retaining wall had to be built at the front side at street level.

-Completion of phase 2 in 2008 was really important to us.
+Completion of phase 2 was in 2008.
 Two guest rooms and later on a third room were available to start the guesthouse at a small scale to gain the necessary experience in the hospitality.
-We used the gazebo in the back garden as locality to serve our guests breakfast.
-A small kitchen behind the Red Room was available at a short distance.
-Till the completion of phase 3 including the new professional kitchen and the lounge / guest terrace in 2010, the breakfasts have been served in the gazebo.
+Till the completion of phase 3 including the new professional kitchen and the lounge / guest terrace in 2010, breakfast was served in the gazebo.

-At that time, we have looked for the right name for our new accommodation.
-Finally we have chosen for Serene-estate to express what we want to offer our guests, real serenity.
+At that time, a suitable name for the new accommodation was chosen: Serene Estate, to express what is offered to our guests, real serenity.

 PHASE 3

-Above the other big opening in the eastern elevation of our new house was extra complicated because our structural engineer insisted to build a concrete portal construction to resist heavy wind loads directly from the ocean (cyclone proofed), starting at the lowest foundation.
+A concrete portal construction had to be built to resist heavy wind loads directly from the ocean (cyclone proofed), starting at the lowest foundation.
 It meant to connect this portal with the retaining/ foundation and pour in parts till the highest point about 13 meters high.

-The roof construction consists of a carrying structure of laminated beams (pine) and main bent laminated beams (saligna) and closed with a sandwich insulated roof construction with a finishing of successively waterproof and nature stone shingles.
-The big main saligna beams have been installed by hand (each about 700 kg) and needed 10 -12 people to put the beam in the brackets at the top of the walls.
+The roof construction consists of a carrying structure of laminated beams (pine) and main bent laminated beams, closed with a sandwich insulated roof construction and a finishing of successively waterproof natural stone shingles.
+The big main beams have been installed by hand (each about 700 kg) and needed 10 -12 people to put the beam in the brackets at the top of the walls.

-The buildings were finished early 2010, the gardens and parking area at the street side was the finishing touch finalised the second half of 2010.
-We have chosen for an open parking area, the only remaining question how to protect cars of guests against the sun without blocking the overview of the guesthouse seen from the street.
-We have designed a huge shade sail under a specific angle (you only experience a thin line if you look at the guesthouse).
+The buildings, the gardens and parking area at the street side were finished in 2010.
+A huge shade sail was designed and installed to cover the parking area.
 The main gate refers to the colours used as a theme in the rooms and the composition is also a wink to the famous Dutch painter Piet Mondriaan.

 FINAL RESULT